eis-group-opensource/vti-router/README.md

 I used this (https://gist.github.com/heri16/2f59d22d1d5980796bfb) document as initial startig point; it was a huge help for us (even if it has only basic changes required for the production support).

+## UPDATE - restart_vti.sh adapted for AZURE
+We can nopt ping remote VTI end in azure, so health script restarted vti tunnels.
+To fix it, it now check inboud traffic on interface, and if it exists, do not restart  even if it can not ping.

 ## UPDATE - AZURE connectivity.